CRANEAI/newdbinactiontest/readme.md

   <h5>Overview</h5><hr />

   <p>Note: This document is a high level readme.
 It references used technologies, libraries, features and installation steps.
 All final code output can be found directly in github <a href="https://github.com/craneai/newdbinactiontest">craneai/newdbinactiontest</a>.
-This is a user based project.</p>
+This is a general project.</p>
   <br /><br />
   <p>Interactive API documentation is separated</p>